When can transformers reason with abstract symbols?: MLPs fail to generalize on unseen symbols

 We show that SGD-trained MLPs fail at the template task since they do not generalize well in the case when the templates consist only of wildcard tokens.
 In words, if the template labels $f_*$ are a non-constant function, the MLP will not reach arbitrarily low error no matter how many training steps are taken.
 Let $\cX_{uns} \subset \cX$ be the subset of tokens not seen in the train data.
 We assume that $|\cX_{uns}| \geq k$, which guarantees that for any template there is at least one string matching it where all the wildcards are substituted by tokens in $\cX_{uns}$.
 Under this condition: \begin{theorem}[Failure of MLPs at generalizing on unseen symbols] Suppose that the label function $f_*$ is non-constant, and that all templates in the support of $\mutempl$ consist only of wildcards: $\bz \in \cW^k$ for all $\bz \in \supp(\mutempl)$.
 Then, for any SGD step $t$ there is a string $\bx \in (\cX_{uns})^k$ that matches a template $\bz \in \supp(\mutempl)$ such that

-where $c$ is constant that depends only on $\mutempl$ and $f_*$. \end{theorem} The proof is deferred to Appendix~\ref{app:mlp-failure}, and relies on the key observation that SGD-training of MLPs satisfies a permutation invariance property \citep{ng2004feature}.
+where $c$ is constant that depends only on $\mutempl$ and $f_*$. \end{theorem} The proof relies on the key observation that SGD-training of MLPs satisfies a permutation invariance property \citep{ng2004feature}.
 This property guarantees that MLP cannot consistently distinguish between the unseen tokens, and therefore, in expectation over the weights $\btheta^t$, outputs the same value for any sequence $\bx \in (\cX_{uns})^k$.
 We make four remarks.

 \begin{remark} MLPs are universal approximators \citep{cybenko1989approximation}, so there are choices of weights $\btheta$ such that $\fMLP(\cdot;\btheta)$ has good generalization on unseen symbols.
 The theorem proves that these weights are not found by SGD. \end{remark}